-Somatic Therapy vs. EMDR: Comparing Two Approaches to Trauma Healing in Carlsbad, CA
+EMDR vs. Somatic Experiencing: Comparing Two Approaches to Trauma Healing in Carlsbad, CA

 Trauma leaves more than emotional scars—it reshapes how we think, feel, and inhabit our bodies.
 At Wholeness Collective Therapy Group in Carlsbad, California, we frequently help clients navigate the lingering effects of overwhelming experiences, whether from a single incident or years of chronic stress.
 Two powerful, evidence-based modalities stand out in trauma recovery: Somatic Therapy (often through Somatic Experiencing or SE) and Eye Movement Desensitization and Reprocessing (EMDR).
 While both honor the mind-body connection and aim to reduce the grip of trauma, they approach healing from different entry points.
-Understanding their differences can help you choose—or combine—the path that best supports your unique nervous system.
+Understanding the differences between EMDR and Somatic Experiencing can help you discover the path that best supports your unique nervous system.

 What Is EMDR Therapy?